BERA/wemmick/README.md

-# dataquality
+# wemmick

 This is a small Data quality CLI written in python that includes Great Expectations extensions.

-The main command in this project is `dataquality` which has many uses:
+The main command in this project is `wemmick` which has many uses:

 - Create suites from AVRO files
 - Create suites from JSON Schema files